JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 Local school boards determine the compensation paid to superintendents on an annual basis.
 They also determine the length of the contract.
 The contracts typically have an end date of June 30 each year.
 A multi-year agreement has renewal options that the board can exercise at their discretion based on the annual performance review of the individual.

-## Links to the interactive charts for the latest (2021-2022) superintendents' total compensations
+## Interactive charts for the latest (2021-2022) superintendents' total compensations

 [Total Compensation For Superintendents Vs Percent Low Income Students](https://schooldataproject.com/superintendents_total_compensation_vs_low_income_students)